 La Geria abides in the north east of the island of Lanzarote , is a place known for its wine production and it is the biggest of all the Canary Islands.
 The grapes that are being gown here are of malvasia and moscato.
 Situated on the edge of the badlands and encompassed with murky volcanic ash, gazing at the vineyards of La Geria valley you might think it was created from outer space yet the Lanzaroteños cultivates vines on this arid and hostile ground.

 It’s time to start exploring the lesser known regions to find your own space away from the crowds.
 Usually underrated, for sure unconventional and definitely undiscovered for the mass, we struggle to embrace a sustainable and enriching destinations.
-We are here to listen to you and start planning your next off beat escape.
+We are here to listen to you and to assist you in your next off beat escape, or we invite you to join one of our very special small group journeys.